tagazok/my-workshops/custom-vision/tutorial.md

 ## Credits ❤️

-This workshop is inspired from <a href="https://github.com/jlooper/workshop-library/tree/main/full/ml-model-custom-vision" target="_blank">this workshop</a> created by <a href="https://twitter.com/jenlooper" target="_blank">Jen Looper</a>.
+This workshop is inspired from <a href="https://github.com/jlooper/workshop-library/tree/main/full/ml-model-custom-vision" target="_blank">this workshop</a> created by <a href="https://twitter.com/GeekTrainer" target="_blank">Christopher Harrison</a>.